risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 ### `jsonb_populate_record`

-Expands the top-level JSON object to a row having the **inline struct type** of the base argument.
+Expands the top-level JSON object to a row having the **struct type** of the base argument.

 ```bash title=Syntax
 jsonb_populate_record ( base anyelement, from_json jsonb ) → anyelement